Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Introduction

-The first few Kerov polynomials $K_k$ are as follows \cite{Biane2001a}:
+The first few Kerov polynomials $K_k$ are as follows \cite{Biane2001}:

+The primary motivation for investigation of this subject is the asymptotic representation theory, namely a good understanding of Kerov character polynomials might in the future shed some light on asymptotics of characters, also in the most difficult scaling when the length of the permutation on which we evaluate the character grows with the number of boxes of the Young diagram, see \cite{F'eray'Sniady2011}.

-The last decade brought a number of research papers which showed the richness of the combinatorial and the analytic structures of the Kerov character polynomials as well as serious difficulties in attempts to reach their full understanding.
-Since the results proved in most of these papers will be necessary for the purposes of this article we decided to postpone the presentation of these papers until they are necessary.
+The second motivation --- which is key for the purposes of this article --- is related to \emph{algebraic combinatorics}.
+The last decade has seen a number of research papers which stated (sometimes conjecturally) several very surprising combinatorial properties of Kerov polynomials.
+For example, it was conjectured by Kerov \cite{Kerov2000talk} that the coefficients of Kerov polynomials are non-negative integers.
+These papers showed not only the richness of the combinatorial and the analytic structures of the Kerov character polynomials but also the difficulty in fully understanding these polynomials.
+Since the results proved in most of these papers will be necessary for the purposes of this article we decided to postpone the presentation of these papers until they are needed.
 A more complete presentation of the history of the subject and bibliography can be found in the paper \cite{DolegaF'eray'Sniady2008}.